MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-sell-products.md

 You can easily correct or cancel a posted sales invoice resulting from a sales order before it is paid.
 This is useful if you want to correct a typing mistake or if the customer requests a change early in the order process.
 For more information, see [How to: Correct or Cancel Unpaid Sales Invoices](sales-how-correct-cancel-sales-invoice.md).
 If the posted sales invoice is paid, then you must create a sales credit memo to reverse the sale.
 For more information, see [How to: Process Sales Returns or Cancellations](sales-how-process-sales-returns-cancellations.md).

-Items can be both inventory items and services, denoted by the **Item - Inventory** and **Item - Service** types on sales lines.
-The sales order process is the same for both item types.
-For more information, see [How to: Register New Items](inventory-how-register-new-items.md).

 You can fill customer fields on the sales order in two ways depending on whether the customer is already registered.
 See steps 2 and 3 in the following procedure.

 ## To create a sales order